pingcap/docs-cn/FAQ.md

 #### Does TiDB support CBO (Cost-Based Optimization)?
 If yes, to what extent?

 Yes.
 TiDB uses the cost-based optimizer.
 The cost model and statistics are constantly optimized.
-Besides, TiDB also supports correlation algorithms like hash join and soft merge.
+TiDB also supports correlation algorithms like hash join and soft merge.

 #### How to determine whether I need to execute `analyze` on a table?